 Direct Loans are awarded as part of your total award package which may contain other types of aid to help you meet the costs of attending Creighton.
 Loan proceeds are credited to the student's account in equal amounts for each term of enrollment in the school year.
 Interest rates vary depending on when the loan is first disbursed and if it is a subsidized (no interest accrues) or if it is unsubsidized.
 Also, loan origination fees will be charged to the borrower so the actual amount received will be slightly less than the gross amount borrowed.
 Completing a FAFSA each year is a requirement to receive consideration for the loan types shown below.

 The Direct Loan Program offers the following types of loans:

 - PLUS: This is an unsubsidized loan for the parents of dependent students.
 PLUS loans help pay for education expenses up to the cost of attendance minus all other financial assistance.
 Interest is charged during all periods and repayment normally begins 60 days after the loan is fully disbursed.
-Again, a FAFSA is required to determine the parents' eligibility along with a credit check of the parents' credit worthiness.
+A FAFSA is required to determine the parents' eligibility along with a credit check of the parents' credit worthiness.

 - Consolidation: Most federal student loans are eligible to be combined into one Direct Consolidation Loan.
 A consolidation loan pays off the previous loans and a new loan is created.
 This can be an effective way to combine multiple loans with varying terms into a single more manageable loan, especially during repayment.
 However, some deferment and cancellation benefits may be lost in doing so.
-Federal educational loans cannot be consolidated until the student has graduated or is no longer attending an institutional of higher education on at least a 1/2 time basis.
+Federal educational loans cannot be consolidated until the student is no longer attending an institution of higher education on at least a 1/2 time basis.

 See the Direct Loan Program Guide for more details on each program.